 The Scottish SPCA is now investigating and said the animals were killed in a way which have caused a “great deal of suffering”.

-One female had been shot with her head removed and taken away while she had been cut open, exposing her dead young.
+One female had been shot with her head removed and taken away.
+She had also been cut open, exposing her dead young.

 The other female had a broken neck and a shot wound to the head.

-“We suspect the deer were killed in a poaching related incident and although deer can be killed lawfully, it is closed season which is given to female deer to protect their welfare and that of their young.
-Closed season takes place from April 1 to October 31.
+“We suspect the deer were killed in a poaching-related incident and although deer can be killed lawfully, it is closed season which is given to female deer to protect their welfare and that of their young.
+Closed season takes place from 1 April to 31 October.